kcoonlab/cedarburg-bog-expt-2020/README.md

+Files for:

+Arellano, A.A., Young, E.B., Coon, K.L.
+(2024).
+An inquiline mosquito modulates microbial	diversity and function in an aquatic microecosystem.
+Molecular Ecology.

 Files in this repository:

 Cleaned Pitcher Field Code.Rmd --> executable/knitabble R markdown file to complete all analyses described in the associated manuscript, this file relies on several files also in this repo